 This post may contain affiliate links.
 Read our disclosure policy here.

-Why Melt In Your Mouth Chicken Is the Best
+The Best Melt In Your Mouth Chicken Recipe

 Melt in your mouth chicken gets its name from the mayonnaise and Parmesan cheese coating that helps lock in ALL the moisture while giving it a deep golden brown color and flavor.
-I’d say this chicken dinner idea is a total keeper!
+This chicken dinner idea is a total keeper!

 How to Make Melt In Your Mouth Chicken

-Now you combine mayonnaise, cheese, and seasonings in a bowl. - Coat the chicken
+- Combine mayonnaise, cheese, and seasonings in a bowl to make the coating.

-Bake the chicken breasts for 45 minutes until the internal temperature reaches 165F.
-Remove from the oven and allow to rest 5-10 minutes before serving.
+- Bake the chicken for 45 minutes at 375F until the internal temperature reaches 165F.
+Allow to rest 5-10 minutes before serving.

 How to Keep Chicken Moist While Baking

-Chicken is fully cooked when it reaches an internal temperature of 165F (74C) for white meat or 175F (80C) for dark meat.
+Check chicken doneness by inserting a meat thermometer in the thickest part.
+The chicken is fully cooked when it reaches 165F (74C) for white meat or 175F (80C) for dark meat.

 Do you Cover Baked Chicken with Aluminum Foil?

-While covering chicken with foil as it baked is often a good idea, I don’t recommend it for this recipe.
+While covering chicken with foil as it bakes is often a good idea, I don't recommend it for this recipe.
 Foil traps moisture, and the condensation can cause the mayonnaise and Parmesan coating to melt off.
-Trust me; no foil will make moist chicken like that coating; you want to keep it on.
+Trust me; no foil will make moist chicken like that coating.

 What to Serve with Melt in Your Mouth Chicken